kepler16/gx.cljc/docs/docs/01-intro.md

  ```
 Now every node is in normalized state.
 It has **startup** signal `:fancy/start` but not `:fancy/stop`.
 Its because we didn't define any signals on nodes.
 And node is without signal becomes `:gx/type = :static` with **startup** signal only.

-Next we send signal to our graph by calling `gx/signal`:
+Next we send signal to our graph by calling `gx/signal`.
+Signals runs asynchronously (using [funcool/promesa]()):
 ```clojure
 (def started @(gx/signal graph-config fancy-graph :fancy/start))
 ```

-As you may noticed `gx/signal` returns new graph, yes they immutable but some nodes can have persistend mutable data such as running http server or db connection pool.
+`gx/signal` returns `promesa`'s promise and it which should be dereffed.
+Value in promise is a graph with new state after signal, yes they immutable but some nodes can have mutable data such as running http server or db connection pool.
 Theese kind of nodes called **components**.